tahirguluzade/Ansible_Playbook_to_Jenkins/README.md

     - for the private key go to your Linux machine and copy private key and directly paste it to `Add` section

     <img src="https://user-images.githubusercontent.com/117680100/220709316-65135883-afdf-400a-b8e8-7b2fb832594d.png" width="75%" height="75%">

-    After adding your private key then for `SSH connection credentials`, choose your private key which you added.
+    - After adding your private key then for `SSH connection credentials`, choose your private key which you added.
     - For `Become username` and `Sudo username` use  an username which we created while installing Jenkins and Ansible.
     - Click to `Generate Pipeline Script` and copy script (we will need at at main pipeline).
      <img src="https://user-images.githubusercontent.com/117680100/220712581-646684ee-ef25-4849-bbd1-e57312d495f3.png" width="75%" height="75%">

 ### Create Pipeline for building

-- **STEP 9** Now, go back to the pipeline where we created new pipeline item in **Step 6** , and type below script to there also ypu need to paste your git and Ansible pipeline scripts thath we generated before in **Step 7** and **Step 8** to there.
+- **STEP 9** Now, go back to the pipeline where we created new pipeline item in **Step 6** , and type below script to there also you need to paste your git and Ansible pipeline scripts which we generated before in **Step 7** and **Step 8** to there.
 Then click save.

 ```
   pipeline{
-    agnet any
+    agent any
     stages{
         stage{'SCM Checkout'){
             steps{